dlau/lauim/contents/articles/analyzing-silk-road-2-0-part-1/index.md

 >This is simply a collection of observations from someone who knows pretty much nothing about the drug world.
 It is probably among the longest articles I have ever written, any suggestions with regard to writing would be greatly appreciated.
 It must have taken me at least 3 times the amount of time to write this article versus getting all the data!

 ####Need more data
 >I've set up a cron-type job to crawl SR daily and crunch some numbers.
 It will be interesting to see how things change over time, though a month may not be enough time to see any significant shifts.
-I will release the source code for the crawler when I am done, with the SR specific portions removed if anyone is interested.
-I'll also set something up to gather data from Agora.

 ####This was a bit much for me
 >It was really creepy looking through all those drug listings, with rocks of all sorts of shapes and colors.
 I spent way too much time writing this article, hope someone finds it educational.

-####If you liked this
->I'll be posting some anonymized data extracts to [github](https://github.com/dlau).
-Some follow up articles will come if there is any interest.

 ###To be continued ...
 ---